livingdocsIO/documentation/content/reference-docs/server-extensions/server-configuration/_index.md

 ```

 See [image service configuration]({{< ref "/guides/media-library/image-services.md" >}}) for more information.

 The `paginationFindConfig` allows you to set how many documents you can see on the documents dashboard.
 Defaults to max.
 100 documents.

+The `enableConsumers` is the configuration used to enable/disable the publish control consumers.
+By default, they will be enabled in server instances that define `roles: ['worker']` in server configuration.

 #### Document-lists